robertlugg/easygui/sphinx/tutorial.rst

     msg = "Do you like this picture?" choices = ["Yes","No","No opinion"]
     reply = buttonbox(msg, image=image, choices=choices)

+If you click on one of the buttons on the bottom, its value will be returned in 'reply'.
+You may also click on the image.
+In that case, the image filename is returned.

 .. image:: _static/tutorial/screenshot_buttonbox_with_image.png
    :align: center